cjbungay/datamasking/README.md

 ## Data Masking ##
 Data masking provides an additional layer of object-level access control, for example to complement SELECT privileges.
 Regular object-level access control privileges return either a result set or an error: insufficient privileges.
 With data masking, a result set is always returned.
 However, unless the user has the UNMASKED object-level privilege, the data will be hidden as defined by the mask.

 Different implementations are possible.
-Below a simple example.
+Below a simple example from the SAP HANA SQL and System Views Reference for SAP HANA Service Guide.
+We are using the SQL Console of the Database Explorer and the SAP Cloud Platform, SAP HANA Service.
+For on-premise SAP HANA, both the platform and the express edition, the functionality works exactly the same.

+Data masking was introduced with SAP HANA 2.0 SPS 01 (April, 2017).

 ### Tutorial Video ###
 [![What's New](https://img.youtube.com/vi/JBQ4bMCRXSY/0.jpg)](https://youtu.be/JBQ4bMCRXSY " [2.0 SPS 04] SAP HANA Service, Security, Data Masking (CF) - SAP HANA Academy")